-The Wera Tools Driver of the Day Award shortlist is now LIVE for Event 7 – Warden Law
+The Wera Tools Driver of the Day Award shortlist for Event 11 – PFi is now LIVE.

-Now is your chance to vote for the driver who impressed YOU the most during the weekend, with the winner receiving a comprehensive Wera Tools kart toolkit worth £2,500, and Motorsport UK offering a free test day at a BKC venue of their choice in 2022 or 2023.
+Now is your chance to vote for the driver who impressed YOU the most during the weekend, with the winner receiving the coveted Wera Tools trophy, tool prizes, and Motorsport UK offering a free test day at a BKC venue of their choice in 2023 or 2024.